The Fire Element

 This ever-changing and fickle force reflects the Fire type personality.
 These folk tend to share the other worldly quality of Fire and are very receptive to the energies of others.
 Many Fires are highly intuitive and may even have physic abilities.
 However, they are also prone to fire’s variability.
 Emotionally they can go from highs to lows very quickly, often due to external forces, such as a comment that offends, worries or confuses them.
 This is because they are often very emotionally open which can leave them over exposed.

 Thinking of summer also offers insights into the Fire personality.
 Summer is a time of colour and flowering.
-Flowers are joyful and appealing but they are also delicate and vulnerable.
-Similarly Fire types may have these qualities.
+Flowers are joyful and appealing, but they are also delicate and vulnerable.
+Similarly, Fire types may have these qualities.
 They tend to be very trusting which makes them appear innocent or even naïve.
 This may be abused by some, but these qualities come from the fact that Fire types are ruled by their Hearts.
-They ‘feel’ truth and purity within themselves and they can be very strongly attached to their convictions.
-Indeed if there life experiences leads them to lose faith in these ideals they can fall into the very pits of despair.
+They ‘feel’ truth and purity within themselves, and they can be very strongly attached to their convictions.
+Indeed, if their life experiences lead them to lose faith in these ideals they can fall into the very pits of despair.

 The emotional aspect of the Small Intestine’s role, mirrors its role in digestion – it is charge with the job of sorting pure from impure.
 The Heart in Chinese medicine is considered to be the Emperor.
 The supreme controller within, who upholds the highest values in us and whose greatest wish is for purity, truth and love.
 Within all of us this often results in a deep desire to be a ‘good’ person.

 This is the level at which the small intestine works, it must decipher pure from impure, right from wrong, truth from untruths and friends from foe.
 For Fires, these distinctions can become muddles and confused and decision-making can be impaired.